micheleangioni/node-ts-ai-starter/readme.md

 ## Development

-Run `npm run debug` to debug the applicaton or `npm run watch` to run the debugger with Nodemon.
+Run `npm run debug` to debug the application or `npm run watch` to run the debugger with Nodemon.

 Take a look at [this article](https://samkirkiles.svbtle.com/webstorm-node-js-debugging-with-nodemon) to integrate the debugger into WebStorm.